 My research into Demant Hatt’s life, in archives and libraries in Sweden and Denmark, was greatly aided by the fact that she’d been a bit of a packrat.
 She had a sense of history and confidence (sorely tried at times) about the value of her artistic and ethnographic work.
 She’d kept everything from small journals detailing expenses on travels in Lapland, to drafts of lectures, to letters, to newspaper clippings.
 Even letters and papers regarding issues that were difficult––such as some of her correspondence with Turi––she’d kept and eventually donated to various archives.
 I found that, while sometimes disorganized, there were rich lodes of material by and about Demant Hatt.
 No guide existed to any of this material, yet as I gradually documented and pored through the sources, I found they helped me to understand how she’d shaped her life and work.

-With the Lapps in the High Mountains offers abundant material for the anthropologist looking at gender, the voice of “the other,” and collaborative ethnography.
+With the Lapps in the High Mountains, my translation of her travel narrative, came out in 2013 with the University of Wisconsin Press.
+It offers abundant material for the anthropologist looking at gender, the voice of “the other,” and collaborative ethnography.
 It’s also a narrative that’s a fine travel yarn, highly enjoyable as a reading experience for its humor, insight, and visual descriptions of an extreme climate and severe but beautiful landscape.
 I envy the reader who approaches it for the first time.